fastai/fastpages/README.md

 For a live walk-through of the setup steps (with some additional tips) see this [video tutorial of setting up a fastpages blog](https://youtu.be/L0boq3zqazI) by Abdul Majed.

-## Front-Matter related options
+## Customizing Blog Posts With Front Matter

+[Front matter](https://jekyllrb.com/docs/front-matter/) allows you to toggle various options on/off for each blog post, as well as pass metadata to various features of fastpages.

-In a notebook, [front matter](https://jekyllrb.com/docs/front-matter/) is defined as a markdown cell at the beginning of the notebook with the following contents:
+In a notebook, front matter is defined as a markdown cell at the beginning of the notebook with the following contents:

   ```markdown
   # "Title"